Eventyret/DevHangout/README.md

     > Generate massive amounts of fake data in Node.js and the browser

 -   [json-server](https://github.com/typicode/json-server)
-    This is the webserver that makes us able to convert our fake data from faker.js into a JSON object we can use.
+    This is the web server that makes us able to convert our fake data from faker.js into a JSON object we can use.
-	Plaese do read their github project on how to use it.
+    Please do read their GitHub project on how to use it.
     > Get a full fake REST API with zero coding in less than 30 seconds (seriously)

 ## Testing
-In Code Insititute we are told to code in TDD and automatic testing has never been a strong side of me, but testing itself is important.
+In Code Insititute, we are told to code in TDD and automatic testing has never been a strong side of me, but testing itself is important.
 I do prefer to have human testers, report bugs etc and then fix it.
 Bug hunting is awesome!
-Thought for a propper buisness page / app etc unit testing and e2e testing is essential.
+Thought for a proper business page/app etc unit testing and e2e testing is essential.

 #### Responsive Testing